 When your students are finished with the scavenger hunt, reward them with something from your surprise or treasure box.
 I like to staple these labels onto a bag of goldfish and give them to my students.
 It’s inexpensive, and most of them love it!

 Be sure you read about my 10 favorite classroom rewards that’ll make your students squeal!

 If you found this blog post helpful, please share it with other teachers or save it to refer back to later.
-Of course, I’d love to hear about your tips for meet the teacher.
+Of course, I’d love to hear about your tips for events like Meet the Teacher or any other strategies you’ve found effective in building relationships with your students’ families.
+The connection between education and family engagement is a rich and evolving field, and there’s always more to learn and share.
 Comment below with your best tips!